vmprof/vmprof-server/README.md

 ## Test

-You should run the tests before committing with this command:
+For new feature requests open a new branch or fork the repository.
+We use continous integration provided by travis.
+Before you commit run tests using py.test:

 	py.test .